-Note If you received interest on the refund from your original Illinois Income Tax return or a previously filed amended return and you file an amended return that either reduces the original refund amount or results in a balance due, you must pay back the interest on the portion of the refund that you received in error.
+ENote → If you received interest on the refund from your original Form IL-1040 or a previously filed amended return and you file an amended return that either reduces the original refund amount or results in a balance due, you must pay back the interest on the portion of the refund that you received in error.

-Step 12 - Sign and date and third party designee
+Step 12 - Sign and Date, Paid Preparer, and Third Party Designee

+Sign and date

-Sign and date your return.
-If you have filed jointly, your spouse must also sign the return.
-If you are filing for a minor, as a parent or guardian, you must sign the return.
+You, and your spouse if filing jointly, must sign and date your return.
+If you are filing for a minor as a parent or guardian, you must sign the return.
 Staple all required copies of forms and schedules, powers of attorney, and letters of estate or office to the back of the return.
-If you paid someone to prepare your return, that individual must also sign and date the return and provide his or her preparer tax identification number (PTIN) and a daytime phone number.